 CTFs were set up by the last Labour government as a tax-free savings fund, allowing parents (or other family members) to save up to £4,000 a year in them.
 No withdrawals can be made from a CTF until your child reaches 18 – at which point the money goes straight to him or her.

 In 2011 CTFs were replaced by Junior ISAs.
 Initially you couldn’t transfer their savings into a Junior ISA – you had to stick with the CTF scheme.
 Unfortunately, this meant that over six million kids with CTFs found themselves stuck with lower interest rates and less choice than children with access to Junior ISAs.

 (This is because the banks are keen to attract lots of new Junior ISA customers, and compete with each other to offer the best rates.
 There isn’t the same level of competition with CTFs, because banks see them as a ‘dead’ product with no new customers).

-But from April 2015, families with CTFs are able to transfer them to a Junior ISA if they wish.
+But since April 2015, families with CTFs are able to transfer them to a Junior ISA if they wish.